-With ice, it's the kind of late-afternoon drink on a summer's day.
+With ice, it's the kind of late-afternoon drink on a summer day.
 Refreshing and pleasant.

 Three positive votes and two considered this flavor their favorite.

-The ingredients you already know, the formula as well and you even have an idea of some flavors to choose and others to possibly avoid.
+You already know the ingredients, the formula too and you even have an idea of some flavors to choose and others to possibly avoid.

-But one important element is missing.
+But an important element is missing.
 The price.

-One factor where Myprotein typically stands out from other well-known brands is price.
+One factor in which Myprotein usually stands out compared to other well-known brands is price.

-Not only in the price, but in the fact of not giving up the quality of the product to be able to offer a more attractive price.
+Not only in price, but in the fact that it does not compromise on the quality of the product to be able to offer a more appealing price.

-In the case of BCAA's powder is no exception as you can see from the table.
-(Original prices, in the flavored version and no code applied)
+In the case of BCAA powder is no exception as you can see from the table.
+(Original prices, in the flavored version and without any code applied)

-Values are interesting, and with constant promotions, or the use of our promotional code, then they become very interesting.
+The values are interesting, and with the constant promotions, or the use of our promotional code, they become very interesting.

-In the case of the flavors in this review, they are currently only available in 250g size and the price is lower than normal.
+In the case of the flavors in this analysis, they are currently only available in the 250g size and the price is lower than normal.

-Since it is the first supplement of its kind that we have reviewed, we have no review for comparison.
+Considering that it is the first supplement of its kind that we have analyzed, we do not have any analysis for comparison.

 Where to buy?

-You can find BCAA's in Myprotein powder here and with the code GVIRTUALMP you are entitled to 35% discount*.
+You can find BCAA powder from Myprotein here and with the code GVIRTUALMP you are entitled to a 35% discount*.

 What distinguishes this product in terms of quality from other good supplements on the market?
-Nothing.
+Anything.

 Then?
-Why should I use this one and not another one?
+Why should I use this one and not another?

-The big highlight here is the good price, without sacrificing product quality.
+The big highlight here is the good price, without sacrificing the quality of the product.

-They do the job without attacking the wallet.
+They fulfill their function without attacking your wallet.

 But don't forget, they're just BCAA's.

-The diversity of flavors is also an asset.
+The diversity of flavors is also an added value.

-Have you tried any flavor of the BCAA's by Myprotein?
+Have you tried any of the flavors?
+BCAA's from Myprotein?
 Leave your opinion in the comments.